-The multi-use trail is mainly for non-motorized use; however, snowmobiles are permitted during winter.
+The multi-use, fully paved trail is mainly for non-motorized use, however, snowmobiles are permitted during winter.
 The Paul Bunyan State Trail follows an abandoned railroad corridor built in 1893 and last owned by Burlington Northern.
 The corridor passes through Boreal forests, along more than 20 lakes and 10 rivers/streams, and among meadows sporting colorful wildflowers in spring.
 You'll also encounter wildlife along the way.

 For those using the trail for the long-haul, you'll find towns situated every 8 to 10 miles.
 Many of the towns have a long history in the railroad and timber industries, and before that, Native Americans of the Ojibwe and Dakota nations lived in the region.